openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Important: The behavior described below is independent from the use of `essential` (as defined in Section 5.5 of [@!OpenID]).

-### Unavailable or Non-consented Data
+### Unavailable Data

-If the OP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the specific data, the respective Claim MUST be omitted from the response.
-The OP MUST NOT return an error to the RP.
+If the OP does not have data about a certain Claim, does not understand/support the respective Claim, the respective Claim MUST be omitted from any corresponding id_token or Userinfo response.

+### Non-consented Data

+When relying on end-user consent to determine the specific data to be shared the End-User may make a choice to release only a subset of the data requested.
+In this case data that has not had End-User consent for sharing MUST be omitted from any corresponding id_token or Userinfo response.

+Alternatively, when relying on end-user consent to determine the specific data to be shared the End-User may choose to release none of the data requested.
+In this case standard OpenID Connect authentication error response logic applies, as defined in Section 3.1.2.6 of [@!OpenID].

 ### Data not Matching Requirements
 When the available data does not fulfill the requirements of the RP expressed through `value`, `values`, or `max_age`, the following logic applies: